Avel Yenukidze: Political career

-The "Kremlin Affair"
+The "Kremlin Plot"

 In February 1934, Yenukidze was elected a member of the Central Committee of the Communist Party of the Soviet Union (CC CPSU) at the party's 17th Congress—which later acquired the name "the Executed Congress".
 He was later the first member of the Central Committee to be expelled from it.

 In February 1935, he was removed from his post administering the Kremlin and appointed Chairman of the Central Executive Committee of the Transcaucasian Socialist Federative Soviet Republic, which would have meant sending him back to his native Georgia.
 In the same month, the NKVD began a series of security checks on Kremlin staff in the wake of the assassination of Sergei Kirov.

 On March 21 the Politburo sent the members of the Central Committee and commissions of party and Soviet control the "Report of the Central Committee of the All-Union Communist Party of Bolsheviks on the apparatus of the Central Executive Committee of the USSR and comrade.
 Yenukidze", in which Yenukidze was accused of failing to exercise sufficient political vigilance.
 By summer, 110 had been arrested, of whom two were sentenced to death, the rest to prison terms.
 They included a brother of Stalin's former opponent, Lev Kamenev.

 In May, Yenukidze—who apparently had not taken up his new job—pleaded with Ordzhonikidze and Voroshilov not to be made to move to Tiflis, on health grounds, and asked to be given a post either in Moscow or the North Caucasus.
 He was sent to the North Caucasus to run Mineralnye Vody, the agency that supervised mineral resorts.

 Two weeks after taking up this position, he returned to Moscow for a plenum of the CC CPSU, apparently unaware that it had been called to denounce him.
 Nikolai Yezhov, the future head of the NKVD, made his debut as a recently appointed Secretary of the CC, accusing Yenukidze of having put Stalin's life at risk by allowing potential assassins to work in the Kremlin.
 He was also attacked by his fellow Georgians, Ordzhonikidze and Lavrentiy Beria over his practice of giving money to former Bolsheviks who had been deprived of their livelihoods for opposing Stalin.
 He was expelled from the Central Committee and appointed head of the automobile works in Kharkiv.